 There is a small village near the spot and there were several people who came for a walk during the evening.
 We got chatting to a local Norwegian gentleman who was admiring the van and was perfectly happy we were parked there.
 The only thing he was annoyed at were some local campers who had hung a hammock in the trees nearby- apparently, that's frowned upon.

 There's a couple of places listed on Park4night, but it's one of the few areas in Norway where it's hard to find overnight parking.
 You are NOT allowed to camp in the parking area for Preikestolen- apparently, they're quite strict on this.

 It's about a 30-minute drive back to Preikestolen, so our idea was to leave early in the morning to miss the crowds.
 However, two things happened which changed our minds!

-Firstly, the nice local gentleman asked us if we were going up Preikestolen tonight to see the screening of the Mission Impossible 6 movie, which features Preikestolen.
+Firstly, the nice local gentleman asked us if we were going to hike up Preikestolen tonight to see the screening of the Mission Impossible 6 movie, which features Preikestolen.
 When he saw that we had no idea what he was talking about, he alerted us to a screening of the movie, at the top of the cliff, with over 1500 people buying tickets!!!

 The thought of 1500 people pushing and shoving at the top of a cliff with no barriers gave us the heebie-jeebies… so we decided against that.